NicolasFlamel1/Secp256k1-zkp-PHP-Library/README.md

 ```

 ### Usage
-After a `Secp256k1Zkp` object has been created, it can be used to perform all the secp256k1-zkp functions that this library implements.
+After an `Secp256k1Zkp` object has been created, it can be used to perform all the secp256k1-zkp functions that this library implements.

 The following code briefly shows how to use this library.
 A more complete example is available [here](https://github.com/NicolasFlamel1/Secp256k1-zkp-PHP-Library/tree/master/example).
 ```